DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-fulfilling-professional-responsibilities/summer-week-6-ect-self-study-activities.md

 ### 2. Practical exercise

-Drawing on the Research and Practice Summary for this week, and on your own knowledge and experience of teacher professional development, sketch out a ‘menu’ of professional development opportunities that you think are relevant and useful to teachers in your phase and specialism.
+Drawing on the Research and Practice Summary for this week, and on your own knowledge and experience of teacher professional development, sketch out a 'menu' of professional development opportunities that you think are relevant and useful to teachers in your phase and specialism.
 You will work further on this exercise in your next mentor meeting.

 As you draft your notes, consider: